russ-mccuen/CS690-FinalProject/README.md

 # CS690-FinalProject
 This project was completed by Russ McCuen.
+(WT-WECIB is my work account from which I accidentally pushed.
+Will be removed by next version.)

 # TaskTracker Project